 At Curry College, diversity is central to excellence in education, not a separate goal.
 The College believes that training students to become inclusive, empathetic citizens requires consistent learning throughout all four years of study.
-As a result, diversity plays a core role in both the College’s Mission Statement and as a guiding principal in cores courses.
+As a result, diversity plays a core role in both the College’s Mission Statement as well as a guiding principle in core courses.
 Regardless of their program of study, students are encouraged to develop a deep respect for diversity in all its forms.
-By graduation students will be able to demonstrate knowledge of the world’s diversity and interconnectedness as well as identify similarities and differences among cultures, religions, genders, and value systems.
+By graduation, students will be able to demonstrate knowledge of the world’s diversity and interconnectedness as well as identify similarities and differences among cultures, religions, genders, and value systems.
 Students graduate able to identify and demonstrate an understanding of both their own values and those of others.

 ENROLLMENT BY ETHNICITY

 At the heart of Curry College’s undergraduate curriculum is the General Education (Gen Ed) curriculum.
-Gen Ed is required of all students and explores the liberal arts through a series of topical, real-world issues.
-The Gen Ed curriculum addresses the “Essential Learning Outcomes” and High Impact Practices established by the Association of American Colleges and Universities.
-The curriculum develops skills needed to participate in the 21st century economy.
-These valued skills include global knowledge, effective written and oral communication, critical thinking, information literacy, quantitative reasoning, intercultural sensitivity, teamwork, and ethical judgment.
+Gen Ed, required of all students, explores the liberal arts through a series of topical, real-world issues while addressing the “Essential Learning Outcomes” and High-Impact Practices established by the Association of American Colleges and Universities.
+The curriculum develops skills needed to participate in the 21st-century economy, including global knowledge, effective written and oral communication, critical thinking, information literacy, quantitative reasoning, intercultural sensitivity, teamwork, and ethical judgment.